kkgthb/sf-cci-02-gh-release-exists-no-sf-package/README.md

 Error: 404 Not Found
 ```

-However, if the latest commit to the project that you'd like to include as a dependency happens to be associated with a GitHub release that in turn is associated with a tag whose name begins with "`rel/`," then it **_is_** includable by setting up the calling `cumulusci.yml` like this instead:
+Technically, there's a workaround.
+If you structure the calling project's `cumulusci.yml` like this, you can force CumulusCI to use the latest commit to the repository you're trying to include as a dependency, behaving as if there weren't any GitHub releases attatched to the dependency's URL in the first place:

 ```yaml